Arkadiusz Milik: Loan to FC Augsburg

 On 30 August 2013, FC Augsburg signed Milik on a one-year loan deal.
 The loan fee was reported to be €150,000, and composed of a base amount that decreased the more games Milik played for Augsburg and increased if Augsburg maintained its Bundesliga status.
 During his spell in Augsburg, he was capped in 18 matches, but he only scored 2 goals.
 However, he scored an equalizer in the 88th minute in a 2–2 home draw against Borussia Mönchengladbach, helping Augsburg earn a vital point.

 Ajax

 On 15 May 2014, it was announced that Milik would spend the 2014–15 season on loan at reigning Dutch champions Ajax, with a purchase option of €2.8 million.

-2014–15 season (loan)
+2014–15 season

 On 24 September 2014, Milik played in the first official Amsterdam derby to be contested since 1983 when Ajax took on JOS Watergraafsmeer in the KNVB Cup.
 Milik earned the man of the match award after scoring six out of the club's nine goals and assisting a further two in the Olympic Stadium.
 On 10 December 2014, he scored his first Champions League goal in a 4–0 victory over APOEL.
 On 1 April 2015, Ajax reached an agreement with Bayer Leverkusen to purchase Milik outright on a four-year deal for a reported €2.8 million fee.